 3. Are you OK doing without customization or tax-management?

-4. Are traditional SMAs, where you outsource stock selection and trading to one or more asset-class specialists, central to your offering and do you need to do so at scale?
+4. Are traditional SMAs, where you outsource stock selection and trading to one or more asset-class specialists, central to your offering, and do you need to offer traditional SMAs at scale?

 Separately managed accounts (SMAs) are basically “unwrapped” mutual funds, baskets of individual securities that are directly owned by the investor.
 SMAs, like mutual funds, are typically guided by specialists who focus on a particular asset class (e.g. US Large Cap Value).

 In what we call a “traditional SMA”, the third-party specialist provides both stock selection AND trading services (the alternate version where they just provide models is discussed later).
 One way to implement traditional SMAs is by sending each specialist manager funds for each account.
 However, this approach doesn’t scale well and makes consolidated reporting difficult.
 A better solution to implement a traditional SMA is to create a “sub-account” (AKA a sleeve or partition) for each manager to control.
 With a sleeve-based system, the third-party manager doesn’t receive funds; they just get trading authority over a sleeve/sub-account.

 If offering traditional SMAs (where you outsource both selection and trading) at scale is important to you, you’ll want a sleeve-based accounting and rebalancing system.
 These are basically shadow accounting systems, creating and maintaining virtual subaccounts that are reconciled back to the primary custodial account.
 But they all come with rebalancing modules that will help you rebalance between sleeves (i.e. take money from one manager and give it to another).

 5. Is “sleeve-level” SMA performance reporting critical to your offering?